hpnrep6/CSCC85-3D-Printed-Map/README.md

 To reduce the number of colour changes, you can material paint every layer above ~1.2mm to a constant colour.
 The original had a constant colour starting from layer 5.

+When colouring, use "split to parts" for the stl files in your slicer.
+You may need to manually material paint some parts.

 ### Print parameters used in the original

 - 0.24mm first layer height